MerCatSS Logo

 Other features: 702 scarp-bound high-relief ridges (wrinkle ridges); 485 tentative high relief ridges.

-Future development: MerCatSS will be complemented with additional parameters such as D/L, where the displacement D is approximated by estimating the angle of faulting based on the maximum back-arc extent of a scarp.
-Also, suitable crater floors superposed by a lobate scarp will receive apparent model ages based on crater size-frequency distribution measurements, thereby quantifying maximum scarp ages (similar to Banks et al. (2015) but for many more scarps at much higher accuracy).
+Future development: MerCatSS will be complemented with additional parameters.
+Suitable crater floors superposed by a lobate scarp will receive apparent model ages based on crater size-frequency distribution measurements, thereby quantifying maximum scarp ages (similar to Banks et al. (2015) but for many more scarps at much higher accuracy).
 We are also working on a full-length manuscript; after its publication, MerCatSS will leave its beta phase.
+Later on, wrinkle ridges and tentative high-relief ridges will receive the same parameters that are already present for lobate scarps.

 Sample area